At-Home-Projects/Basic-Sensor-Code/README.md

-# Basic-Utra-Sonic-Sensor-Code
-Basic code for an Arduino ultrasonic sensor with an Arduino MEGA (will work with uno if you change pin numbers.)
+Basic code for an Arduino ultrasonic sensor with an Arduino MEGA (will work with uno and other boards if you change pin numbers.)